 Each part of this recipe consists of vastly different ingredients.
 In total, it’s made up of three distinct sections: bulgogi, fillings, and gochujang sauce!
 Here is what’s required for each part of this recipe:

 Mushroom Bulgogi: To make the mushroom bulgogi, we’ll start by marinating it in a mixture of soy sauce, rice vinegar, toasted sesame seed oil, garlic, and gochugaru flakes!
 This mixture combines flawlessly to create the tastiest mushrooms (…ever).

 Fillings: Next, we have the fillings.
 The fillings make up the bulk of this recipe, so we’ll want to make sure they’re perfect!
 This recipe calls for white or brown rice (your preference), bean sprouts, kimchi (check out my homemade kimchi recipe for details), cucumbers, carrots, green onions, and eggs.
-You can really go crazy and add anything else you might want (this Thai Cucumber Salad would be delish!)
+You can really go crazy and add anything else you might want (this Thai Cucumber Salad or this Thai Cabbage Salad would be delish!)

 Gochujang sauce: Finally, we have our gochujang sauce!
 This sauce is made up of a variety of liquids and seasonings.
 You’ll need gochugaru flakes, toasted sesame seed oil, sugar, water, rice vinegar, soy sauce, and garlic.
 If you can’t find gochujang flakes in your grocery store, feel free to nix the gochujang sauce and use sriracha instead!